UW-Student-Veteran-Life/svl-login-app/README.md

 # Overview
-This API contains implemenation for the the University of Washington's Student Veteran Life log in application.
+This API contains implementation for the the University of Washington's Student Veteran Life log in application.

 # API Usage Requirements